lucarin91/WS-seminar/slides.md

 # OAuth 2.0 *[rfc6749]*
-It enables a third-party application to obtain limited access to an HTTP service in behalf of a resource owner.
+It enables a third-party application to obtain limited access to a service in behalf of a user.

 Three parties:
 - resource owner (end-user)

 - client (third-party application)

-- resource and authorization server (service that own the resources)
+- resource and authorization server (service)

 For example: </br>
 *Draw.io, an online flow chart editor, that request the user to access their storage space on Dropbox, to save and load files.* <!-- .element: style="font-size: 26px"-->